sriharsha66/splitwise/README.md

 - The application uses MySQL as the database.
 - Database connection details are specified in `db_config` within the code.
+- Need to create a DB with specfic name.

 ## Installation and Setup